 3. If an employee does not have the receipt from the original purchase they are required to give a signed, written statement

 Note that employers do not have to cover expenses incurred due to employee negligence, typical wear and tear or theft, or employee non-compliance with a written corporate reimbursement policy.

 The law has yet to go into effect, but California’s similar law has been on the books for years.
 Case law in California provides good guidance, particularly because the language of that provision echoes the “necessary” and “reasonable” terminology of the Illinois law.
 For example, California case law addresses issues such as appropriate methods to calculate reimbursable expenses arising from work-related uses of personal vehicles and cell phones; whether and when trainings and certifications are reimbursable; and when tort liability is a loss incurred in the discharge of duties.

 This is specific to the type of vehicle program the company is using.
+And it never hurts to know more about vehicle programs.
 Let’s breakdown each of the top programs:

 Companies provide their mobile workforce with owned or leased vehicles to drive for business purposes.
 How does the IWPCA impact this?
 Employers should consider all peripheral costs an employee could be incurring.
 For example, are you offering a fuel card?
 If not, are you reimbursing based on submitted mileage receipts?
 Your company may be at risk if not.